datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 It is simple and therefore easy to manage, albeit what if another System C is introduced and needs to talk with both System A and System B?
-Introducing System C will increase the complexity of the architecture threefold, as we go from 1 integration between System A and System B to 3 integrations.
+Introducing System C will increase the complexity of the architecture threefold, as we go from one integration between System A and System B A->B, to three integrations A->B, A->C, B->C.
-A->B, A->C, B->C
 In this case P2P is not your best option, and the issue of scalability presents itself.